Direct Line magazine

 There are a number of tactics dog thieves use, so knowing how they work will help keep your pets safe.

 • From a back garden.
 If you have a low fence near a road and leave your dog unattended, there’s a chance they might become a victim.
-Don’t assume your garden is safe, even for a few minutes - the Pet Census revealed that up to 52% of dogs are taken from gardens.
+Don’t assume your garden is safe, even for a few minutes.

 • From a car.
 A dog left in a car is not only at risk of being stolen, but may also suffer heatstroke and possibly death.
 We recommend you never leave an animal unattended in a car.